What is EKS?

 When an EKS instance is deployed, you do not have to pay attention to the Kubernetes control plane, it is fully managed by EKS.
-When you create a new Kubernetes cluster, a control plane will be created (by default) with 2 nodes for the API server and 3 nodes for Etcd that is the Kubernetes distributed key value storage.
+When you create a new Kubernetes cluster, a control plane will be created (by default) with 2 nodes for the API server and 3 nodes for Etcd which is the Kubernetes distributed key-value storage.

 In case you use EC2 instances to run your containers, EKS supports network load balancers and, logically, the Kubernetes load balancers for pods; that is the Kubernetes services of type LoadBalancer.
 If you used AWS Fargate (the Amazon serverless service), network load balancers are not supported.

-AWS has its own Ingress Controller service that is ALB Ingress Controller.
-This service triggers the creation of ingresses and the necessary resources for the ingress’ operation.
+AWS has its own Ingress Controller service which is ALB Ingress Controller.
+This service triggers the creation of ingresses and the necessary resources for the ingress operation.